 Test the conductivity of one of the beakers containing distilled water by submerging the electrode at the bottom completely.
 Water alone will be the first material you test.
 Hold the beaker up to the probe and submerge the end of the probe in the water.
 Record the conductivity value on your screen.

-Now add just one drop of each solution your teacher has provided for you to each labelled beaker.
+Now add just one drop of each solution your teacher has provided for you to each labeled beaker.

 Stir the NaCl solution with the glass rod.
 Rinse the rod and dry it before stirring the next solution.
 Stir each one with the stirring rod, rinsing and drying in between each one.